Offer Letter Template to Buy Rental Property Faster [+Free Sample]

 1. Information that’s too personal or not relevant

 When writing these types of letters, it is best practice to leave out your race, religion, and gender.
-In fact, depending on the location, there might be laws in place that prohibit sellers and real estate agents from taking these personal details into consideration.
+Depending on the location, there might be laws in place that prohibit sellers and real estate agents from considering these personal details.

 2. A detailed explanation of your financial status

-The seller does not need to know how many other fixed assets you have or that you like to spend a small fortune on shoes every month.
-The only financial information that matters are your offer price and your payment plan.
+The seller does not need to know how many other fixed assets you have or that you like spending a small fortune on shoes every month.
+The only financial information that matters is your offer price and your payment plan.
 You should not include any further financial details.

 3. Sob stories, aggressive or overly persuasive language, or desperate pleas